Cheap and Effective Advertising for Small Businesses

 Most small businesses and startups are lucky to have a few thousand dollars to make a splash, not the ad budget of an Apple or Honda that could feed the Third World.
 The good news is, there are plenty of ways to advertise effectively without breaking the bank.

 Podcast ads are easy for you to create on your own, and podcast ad time is a very reasonable buy.
 The costs range considerably depending on the podcast and its audience size, but on the low end, you'll probably pay around $0.18 per thousand listeners.
 It's more expensive than a radio ad, but it's also a more direct line to an attentive niche audience—and 61% of listeners say they bought something after hearing a podcast ad.
 If you can find a popular podcast that's related to the types of products and services your company sells, sponsoring that podcast may also be a good option for you to consider.

 Think of remnant advertising in the same way as cut-price hotel rooms from a site like Hotwire.
 You will get a hotel room in the city of your choosing, perhaps even on the date of your choosing, and with the stars you want.
-But, you won't know which hotel you're staying in, how far it is from the airport, and what the amenities are around it.
+But you won't know which hotel you're staying in, how far it is from the airport, or what amenities are around it.
 With remnant advertising, you're getting a steep discount for whatever slots the outlet happens to have left over.
 But choose the right outlet, and you're still getting in front of your audience.